 - Add a new task from anywhere within the Todoist app by pressing q.
 It will bring up the quick add window so you can easily add dates, priorities and more using natural language.

 - To add tasks to the bottom of a list, press a.
 To add a new task to the top of a list, use Shift + A. (Note: These two shortcuts will only work inside a project view.)

 - While you’re editing a task, you can change the indentation of the task by pressing Ctrl + Alt + → (Windows legacy app), Alt + Shift + → (Windows 10) or ⌘ + Option + → (Mac).
 If you indent a task, it becomes the sub-task of the task above it which can be highly useful for breaking down large to-dos into multi-step tasks.

-- The desktop apps also have a universal shortcut you can use whenever the Todoist app is open.
+- The desktop and Windows apps also have a universal shortcut you can use whenever the Todoist app is open.
 Just press Shift + Command + A (Mac) or Ctrl + Alt + A (Windows legacy app) to open the Quick Add.
-(Unfortunately, Windows 10 doesn’t support global shortcuts.)

 Dictate tasks to Todoist

 If you use an Android device, you can save the time it takes to type tasks out by dictating them to Google Now instead.
 Just open Google Now and say, “Ok, Google.
 Add a note to pick up groceries on Monday.”
 Todoist will add the task to your Inbox where you can view and re-organize it later.
 The app will even recognize “Monday” and set the right due date.

 Here’s more about using Todoist and Google Now to add tasks using voice.